H'Hen Niê: Post Miss Universe

-She was selected as the winner of the 2018 Timeless Beauty Award by Missosology, the popular beauty pageant blog and magazine.
-She defeated 112 other women competing in different major beauty pageants in 2018.
-Timeless Beauty has been organized annually since 2010 as a tradition of Missosology to recognize a queen who best embodies beauty that will transcend time, “something that shall be remembered for all eternity."
+H'Hen won the 2018 Timeless Beauty Award by Missosology, a beauty pageant blog and magazine.
+Competing with 112 other women from different major beauty pageants in 2018.

-While having moderate success prior to the pageant competition, H'Hen's modeling career significantly took off after she won Miss Universe Vietnam 2017.
-She became an ambassador for various brands and appeared on multiple magazine covers and editorial features.
-She has walked for multiple fashion shows in Vietnam and overseas.
+H'Hen's modelling career took off after she won Miss Universe Vietnam 2017.
+She became an ambassador for various brands and appeared on multiple magazine covers and in editorial features.
+She participated in many fashion shows in Vietnam and overseas.

 In July 2019, she joined Lệ Hằng, Vietnam's representative at Miss Universe 2016, to compete in season 6 of The Amazing Race Vietnam as the Yellow Team.
-The team eventually won the race and received a cash prize of 300 million VND (approximately 13,000 USD).
+The team won the race and received a cash prize of 300 million VND (approximately 13,000 USD).
 They committed to using the prize for charity work.
-She was the host of I Am Miss Universe Vietnam 2019, which premiered in October 2019.
-However, H'Hen had to halt her appearance in Miss Universe Vietnam 2019 due to health issues.
-She has denied rumors of conflict with the MUV organization or pregnancy, and continued to post about the competition on her personal social media.
+She was the host of I Am Miss Universe Vietnam 2019, which premiered in October 2019, but left due to health issues.